5F9AC6C0-0B31-8A77-9FA2100084CB1736

 Grace Brophy ’24

-Grace is a junior from Trumbull, Connecticut with a double major in Math and Computer Science.
+Grace is a senior from Trumbull, Connecticut with a double major in Math and Computer Science.
 She plays frisbee for the Hamilton Hot Saucers and coordinates acoustic concerts on the CAB e-board.
 She enjoys a round of Diner mozzarella sticks like any other overwhelmed college student, and her caffeine dependence has only been exacerbated by the recent purchase of her very own espresso machine.
 Her claim to fame is an ever-useful proficiency in being able to name every Food Network host and judge.

 Rachel Budd ’25